expo/expo/docs/pages/update-spec/introduction.md

 In order to obtain an `update`:
 1. The client makes a [request](#request).
-2. If the response body is a new manifest (checking the manifest ID is sufficient) it proceeds to download and store the assets refenced by the manifest.
+2. If the response body is a new manifest (checking the manifest ID is sufficient) it proceeds to download and store the assets referenced by the manifest.
 3. The client updates the local state according to any metadata provided by the response [headers](#headers)

 We anticipate the primary user of this spec will be companies who need to manage their own update server to satisfy internal requirements.